chin-rcip/cidoc_crm_fr/docs/v7.1/info/works_cited.md

 <td>Cali, Joseph, John Dougill, et Geoff Ciotti.
 2012. <em>Shinto shrines: a guide to the sacred sites of Japan’s ancient religion</em>.
 Honolulu : University of Hawaiʻi Press.</td>
 </tr>
 <tr>
 <td class="en">Camardo, Domenico.
 2013.
 “Herculaneum from the Ad 79 Eruption to the Medieval Period: Analysis of the Documentary, Iconographic and Archaeological Sources, with New Data on the Beginning of Exploration at the Ancient Town1.”
-Papers of the British School at Rome 81 (October): 303–40. [https://doi.org/10.1017/S0068246213000123.](https://doi.org/10.1017/S0068246213000123)</td>
+Papers of the British School at Rome 81 (October): 303–40. <a href="https://doi.org/10.1017/S0068246213000123.">https://doi.org/10.1017/S0068246213000123</a></td>
 <td>Camardo, Domenico.
 2013. « Herculaneum from the ad 79 eruption to the medieval period: analysis of the documentary, iconographic and archaeological sources, with new data on the beginning of exploration at the ancient town1 ».
-Papers of the British School at Rome 81 (octobre) : 303‑40. [https://doi.org/10.1017/S0068246213000123.](https://doi.org/10.1017/S0068246213000123)</td>
+Papers of the British School at Rome 81 (octobre) : 303‑40. <a href="https://doi.org/10.1017/S0068246213000123.">https://doi.org/10.1017/S0068246213000123</a></td>
 </tr>
 <tr>
 <td class="en">Carrington, Norman T. 1954. <em>Shakespeare: Cymbeline.</em> London: J. Brodie.</td>